containers/build/README.md

 ## Rationale

-Dockerfiles are great and introduce nice concepts such as build layers, controlled build environment, however they lack flexibility (impossible to extend, re-use environment variables) and don't play nicely with app spec and linux toolchain (e.g. shell, makefiles)
+Dockerfiles are powerful and feature useful concepts such as build layers, controlled build environment.
+At the same time, they lack flexibility (impossible to extend, re-use environment variables) and don't play nicely with the app spec and Linux toolchain (e.g. shell, makefiles)

-This proposal introduces the concept of a command line build tool that natively supports ACI builds and integrates well with shell, makefiles and other Unix tools
+This proposal introduces the concept of a command-line build tool, `acbuild`, that natively supports ACI builds and integrates well with shell, makefiles and other Unix tools.

 ## Commands

-acbuild will support several commands:
+`acbuild` will support several commands:

 * acbuild init in.aci
   creates an empty aci image `in.aci` with manifest filled up with auto generated stub contents